1

 What does a data profiler do?

 A data profiler analyzes datasets to assess their quality, structure, and content, identifying issues such as missing values, inconsistencies, or anomalies.
-This process helps ensure data accuracy and readiness for analysis or processing, often using tools like SQL, Python, or specialized data profiling software.
+This process helps ensure data accuracy and readiness for analysis or integration, often using tools like SQL, Python, or specialized data profiling software.

 What are the key skills and qualifications needed to thrive as a Data Profiling Specialist, and why are they important?